What is configuration drift?

 }

-In this Jenkins pipeline, we introduce a reporting stage to generate and publish a detailed test report, enhancing visibility into the test results and facilitating quicker feedback loops.
+}This Jenkins pipeline introduces a reporting stage to generate and publish a detailed test report, enhancing visibility into the test results and facilitating quicker feedback loops.

 Backup and restore

 Develop robust backup and restore strategies that safeguard configurations and facilitate a quick recovery in the event of failures, ensuring business continuity.
-Regularly test these backups to make sure that they are functional and can be relied upon during critical moments.
+Regularly test these backups to make sure they’re functional and can be relied on during critical moments.

 How Wiz can help

-Wiz is a one-stop shop for all your cloud security needs.
 With a centralized platform, Wiz empowers security and development teams by providing visibility, context, and risk prioritization throughout the development lifecycle.
-Some of Wiz’s standout features include:
+Standout features include:

-• Container and Kubernetes security: Wiz ensures the removal of risks across containerized environments, a crucial aspect in maintaining a secure and stable system.
+Container and Kubernetes security: Wiz removes risks across containerized environments, a crucial aspect for maintaining a secure and stable system.

-• Infrastructure as code (IaC) scanning: Secure your cloud from source to production with Wiz's IaC scanning capabilities, promoting a proactive approach to configuration management.
+Infrastructure as code (IaC) scanning: Secure your cloud from source to production with Wiz's IaC scanning, promoting a proactive approach to configuration management.